Phyeory/Academic-Researches/README.md

 - Quantum Gravity
 - Standard Model
 - Quantum Darwinism and einselections
+- Guage theory

 Currently working on...

 *Quantum Field Thoery* and my own hypothesis : "Decoherence induced spacetime curvature"

-# Researches - contents folder
+# Studies - contents folder

 1. Quantum Darwinism: An attempted solution to the measurement problem. (written for the Brighton College Science essay competition in May 2025, won)
 2. Designed and developed a ROI continuous contour detection algorithm for the FTC 2024 - 2025 season and won the national control award at First UK nationals.